luxfhe/docs/fhenix/docs/devdocs/Writing Smart Contracts/Useful-Tips.md

 ## Performance and Gas Usage

-Currently, Fhenix supports a large number of FHE operations.
+Currently, luxfhe supports a large number of FHE operations.
 Some operations take much time to compute.
 Good examples of time-intensive operations are: Div, Mul, and Rem.
 Time increases depending on the value types being used (euint64 will take longer than euint32).
-When writing FHE code, Fhenix encourages using operations wisely, especially when choosing which operation to use.
+When writing FHE code, luxfhe encourages using operations wisely, especially when choosing which operation to use.

 For example, instead of `ENCRYPTED_UINT_32 * FHE.asEuint32(2)`, it is preferable to use `FHE.shl(ENCRYPTED_UINT_32, FHE.asEuint32(1))`.
 In other cases, `FHE.div(ENCRYPTED_UINT_32, FHE.asEuint32(2))` can be replaced by `FHE.shr(ENCRYPTED_UINT_32, FHE.asEuint32(1))`.